PM Imran slashes petrol prices by Rs10, power tariff by Rs5 as part of relief measures for public

 The premier also defended the amendments to the Pakistan Electronic Crimes Act (Peca), 2016, dismissing criticism that it was being used to curb media freedom.
 "The Peca law was made in 2016.
 We are only amending it."

-He said that a leader of a country who was not corrupt or had not broken the law would never be in danger from a free media.
+He said that a leader of a country who was not corrupt or had not broken the law would never be in danger from media freedom.
 "Today, 70 per cent of the news is against us.
 This has no effect on us, but there is a reason why we have brought this law."

-The premier said "filth" was being shared on social media in the country, such as child pornography.
+The premier said "filth", such as child pornography, was being shared on social media.

 He regretted that he was also not being spared, recalling that a few years ago a journalist had reported that his wife had left him and that he had "done something illegal" at his Bani Gala residence.